Letourneur et Marchand: Decline and demise 1945 - 1960

-After the war, Letourneur et Marchand found themselves one of numerous auto-businesses far too small to feature significantly in the government's vision for an export led French auto-industry dominated by a handful of large manufacturers.
+During the Second World War, automobile production again came to a standstill.
+The founders of the company died shortly before (Jean-Marie Letourneur, 1944) or after the end of the war (Jean-Arthur Marchand, 1946).
+After the war, their successors tried to restart operations but, like their competitors Saoutchik and Figoni et Falaschi, failed due to changing circumstances.
+This included, among other things, France's economic weakness in the early post-war years, which meant that demand for exclusive luxury vehicles was very limited.
+The former business partner Delage, who had already been absorbed into the Delahaye company before the war, finally stopped production in 1953.
+In addition, automobile manufacturers switched to self-supporting bodies, which made it harder to manufacture custom bodies for cars.
+Letourneur et Marchand also found themselves one of numerous auto-businesses far too small to feature significantly in the government's vision for an export led French auto-industry dominated by a handful of large manufacturers.
 Between 1947 and 1952 the company produced only 67 car bodies, equivalent to about one car per month.
 Immediate financial collapse was averted in 1953 thanks to a contract signed with Renault for the production of a cabriolet version of the Renault Frégate which had been homologated with the authorities and could be sold and serviced through one of France's largest dealership networks.
 Unfortunately the Frégate itself had got off to a slow start in the market place, being beset by teething problems and reliability issues, and although sources indicate that during the second half of the decade it became a much more dependable vehicle, in terms of sales volumes it was hopelessly out competed by the Simca Vedette and the Citroën DS.
 The Frégate struggled on till 1960 when it was withdrawn without direct replacement, and during this time 70 Letourneur et Marchand cabriolet variants were produced.
 The final batch of Frégate cabriolets featured an eye catching two tone paint scheme, coloured either "black and ivory" or "black and turquoise".

 Letourneur & Marchand collapsed in 1960 following the discontinuation of their cabriolet version of the Renault Frégate.